 - Developed a cost-benefit analysis demonstrating the number of children who would be diverted from out-of-home care as well as the net savings that would be accrued as a result.

-The report found that an investment of approximately $150 million every year over a 10‑year period will deliver cumulative net savings of $1.6 billion to the child protection and out-of-home care system alone.
-Most importantly, approximately 1,200 children would be prevented from entering out-of-home care or progressing to residential care every year.
+Our modelling shows that investment of approximately $180-190 million every year over a 10-year period will deliver cumulative net savings of $1.8-2.0 billion to the child protection and out-of-home care system alone.
+That is, over 10 years, every dollar invested in early intervention saves $2 by preventing children and young people from entering out-of-home care.
+Most importantly, up to 1,460 children would be prevented from entering out-of-home care or progressing to residential care every year.